Training Provably Robust Models by Polyhedral Envelope Regularization: Algorithms

-Note that, following~\cite{croce2018provable}, to accelerate training, we take into account the smallest $T$ distances.
-When $\tilde{d}_{j_ic} \geq \alpha$, the distance is considered big enough, so the corresponding term will not contribute to the gradient of the model parameters.
+When $\tilde{d}_{j_ic} \geq \alpha$, the distance is considered large enough, so the corresponding term is zero and will not contribute to the gradient of the model parameters.
 This avoids over-regularization and allows us to maintain accuracy on clean inputs.

 In practice, we do not activate PER in the early training stages, when the model is not well trained and the corresponding polyhedral envelope is meaningless.
-Such `warm up' trick is commonly used in the deep learning practice~\cite{gotmare2018closer}.
+Such a `warm up' trick is commonly used in deep learning practice \cite{gotmare2018closer}.

-Note that we can further incorporate PER with adversarial training in a similar way to~\cite{croce2018provable}.
-The only change w.r.t. the original PER consists of replacing $\tilde{d}_{j_ic}$ with $\tilde{d}'_{j_ic}$, the distance between the polyhedral envelope and the adversarial example generated by PGD~\cite{madry2017towards} instead of the clean input.
-We call the corresponding method \textit{PER+at}.
+We can further incorporate PER with adversarial training in a similar way to~\cite{croce2018provable}.
+Here, the distance $\tilde{d}_{j_{ic}}$ in (\ref{eq:per_def}) is calculated between the polyhedral envelope and the adversarial example generated by PGD~\cite{madry2017towards} instead of the clean input.
+Note that, the polyhedral envelope is the same in both cases because it only depends on the adversarial budget $\Set^{(p)}_\epsilon(\x)$.
+We call this method \textit{PER+at}.

 Calculating the polyhedral envelope is expensive in terms of both computation and memory because of the need to obtain linear bounds of the output logits.

-To prevent a prohibitive computational and memory overhead, we use the stochastic robust approximation of~\cite{wang2018mixtrain}.
-For a mini-batch of size $B$, we only calculate the PER or PER+at regularization term for $B' < B$ instances sub-sampled from this mini-batch. \cite{moosavi2017universal} empirically points out the geometric correlation of high-dimensional decision boundaries near the data manifold.
-Thus, in practice, a $B'$ much smaller than $B$ provides a good approximation of the full-batch regularization.
+We conduct a comprehensive complexity analysis in Section~\ref{sec:discussion}.
+To prevent such a prohibitive computational and memory overhead, we use the stochastic robust approximation in~\cite{wang2018mixtrain}.
+For a mini-batch of size $B$, we only calculate the PER or PER+at regularization term for $B' < B$ instances randomly sub-sampled from this mini-batch.
+Each instances in the mini-batch has the same probability to be sampled.

+\cite{moosavi2017universal} empirically observed the geometric correlation of high-dimensional decision boundaries near the data manifold.
+Although this finding is based on regularly trained models, we find it also holds for models trained by PER / PER+at: in practice, a $B'$ much smaller than $B$ provides a good approximation of the full-batch regularization.

+The full pipeline of PER+at method is demonstrated as Algorithm~\ref{alg:perat}. $\mathcal{D}$ and $\loss$ represent the dataset and the loss function, respectively.